lbke/ssr-theory/readme.md

 ## Abstract

 This paper contributions are threefold.
-First, we propose formal definitions for
+First, we propose formal definitions for the technical concepts behind the "jamstack": prerendering, server-side rendering, static rendering...
+Many definitions exists in the industry, sometimes even contradictory.
+Then, we

 And why they are actually the same thing.